harrisonoakess/TeikoTechnicalExam/InstructionMaterial/HowtoRun.md

    git clone https://github.com/yourusername/TEIKOTECHNICALEXAM.git
    cd TEIKOTECHNICALEXAM

-## Running Instructions
+## How to Run
 **Run the following in order from the /TEIKOTECHNICALEXAM directory**
 1. `python src/part1/ReturnNewTable.py`
 2. `python src/part2/ReturnBoxPlots.py`
 3. `python src/part2/StatisticTests.py`

 ## Results
-Your results will be found in `OutputFiles/`
+- Your results for part one and two will be found in `OutputFiles/`
+- The database code can be found in: `src/part3/DatabaseDesign`